 - Extreme tiredness

-- Sore muscles
+- Sore muscles and stiffness

 - If tonsils or lymph nodes in the neck are very enlarged and cause trouble breathing, the doctor may prescribe a steroid medicine.

 When to Call the Doctor

-- Any trouble breathing or swallowing.
+- Any trouble breathing, swallowing or eating

-- Any other symptoms that get worse or do not go away.
+- Any other symptoms that get worse or do not go away

-HH-I-242 11/04 Revised 9/11 Copyright 2004-2011, Nationwide Children’s Hospital
+HH-I-242 11/04 Revised 3/18 Copyright 2004, Nationwide Children’s Hospital